Karsenh/SortingVisualizer/README.md

 # Getting Started with _REACT Sorting Visualizer_

+Based on Clément Mihailescu's visualizer - Refactored using hooks (useState)

 Currently only Merge Sort is working because I got bored with tedious animations and you get the idea.
 Will finish remaining algorithms and corresponding animations at some point.

 ## Available Scripts